 What Is IT Project Management?

-From email and apps to data management and logistics, technology is an essential component of every business today.
-Just think: Even companies that aren’t techcentric need software to manage their purchase orders or networks to get online, right?
-And every one of an organization’s technology goals must be properly managed in order for the business to succeed.
+From email and apps to data management and logistics, technology is essential for every business today.
+Even companies that aren’t tech-centric need software to manage their purchase orders or networks to get online, right?
+And every one of an organization’s technology goals must be properly managed for the business to succeed.
 That’s where IT project management comes in.

 What exactly is IT project management?
-Simply put, it’s the successful oversight of any and all information technology projects that an organization undertakes.
-And IT project managers are responsible for the ideation, planning, budgeting, execution, leading, troubleshooting, and maintenance of these projects.
+It’s the successful oversight of any information technology projects that an organization undertakes.
+IT project managers are responsible for planning, budgeting, executing, leading, troubleshooting, and maintaining these projects.
 The kinds of things an IT project manager might do include:

 - Installation of hardware

 - Software, website, and app development